jephthai/chamber/README.md

 To download and run the Windows version, for example, you can download [the ZIP file](chamber-v0.9.zip).
 Unzip this using your normal method, and double-click on the file named "chamber.exe".

+While using the program, adjust the position of those objects that have a green handle.
+When you have everything configured the way you want, press 's' to save an image.